 The Task Force on Climate-Related Financial Disclosures (TCFD) was set up in 2015 by the Financial Stability Board (FSB) to develop voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.
 Increasing the amount of reliable information on financial institutions’ exposure to climate-related risks and opportunities will strengthen the stability of the financial system and facilitate financing the transition to a more stable and sustainable economy.

-Similarly, thirteen asset managers and owners have joined UNEP FI’s pilot project to implement the recommendations of the TCFD.
+Similarly, twenty asset managers and owners have joined UNEP FI’s pilot project to implement the recommendations of the TCFD.
 The pilot will develop scenarios, models, metrics and, ultimately, a risk assessment tool that will enable investors to assess climate risk across their portfolio.
 Read more

 Work will begin on a pilot with leading insurance companies in the summer of 2018.